-There were 2.9 days suitable for fieldwork in Michigan during the week ending November 5, 2017 according to Marlo Johnson, Director of the Great Lakes Regional Office of the National Agricultural Statistics Service.
+EAST LANSING, MI -- There were 2.9 days suitable for fieldwork in Michigan during the week ending October 7, 2018 according to Marlo Johnson, Director of the Great Lakes Regional Office of the National Agricultural Statistics Service.

 Temperatures averaged below normal in the Upper Peninsula and above normal in the Lower Peninsula.

 Ample rains delayed or stopped harvest in most areas.
 Corn continued to mature, but excessive rainfall slowed the harvest.

 In the few areas that were dry enough for farmers to work the field, the moisture content of the grain at harvest was around twenty-five percent, showing no significant dry-down over the week.

 There were also some reports of corn fields that were originally planted for grain being cut for silage due to poor crop conditions.

 Soybeans continued to drop leaves, and the harvest continued in areas that were dry enough.
 The estimated moisture content of the grain at harvest was around seventeen percent.

 Spotters noticed that some beans were beginning to rot in the field due to lodging and excessive soil moisture.